waleska-alexandra/Project-404-Not-Found/README.md

 - What have you learned/improved?
 - Your wisdom? :)

+This was an great challenge for newbie front end developer like me.
+Obviously, if you have many experience, this one could be very easy and unnecessary.
+I was able to improve things like responsive design and I had my first meet with Figma.
+I think this was a great opportunity.
+I finished this project with more knowledge about HTML and CSS.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->